Trauma Informed Approach to Workplace Investigations

 Mapien Workplace Strategists is a specialist people consultancy with extensive experience conducting workplace investigations of sensitive matters.
 If you would like to know more about a trauma-informed approach to workplace investigations, please contact us and a Mapien Workplace Strategist will be in touch within 24 hours.

-Further to this topic, our Mapien team will be hosting a webinar discussing Trauma-Informed Approach to Workplace Investigations.
+Further to this topic, our Mapien team hosted a webinar discussing Trauma-Informed Approach to Workplace Investigations.